 When General Motors sold their European outpost to Groupe PSA last year, many believed the US car giant had upped sticks and left the Old World for good.
 But this week there was some fairly solid grounds for reviewing that assessment.
 Speaking at the NADA-JD Power Automotive Forum at the eve of the New York auto show, Cadillac President, Johan de Nysschen announced to delegates, “Ladies and gentlemen, I can assure you that things are about to get very interesting at Cadillac.”

 Amongst the interesting things de Nysschen has planned is reportedly a return to the European market, this despite several failed attempts to break the continent in the past.
 Placing an emphasis on renewing the product mix and re-establishing Cadillac’s positioning in both the domestic and Chinese spheres, he told those present, “It’s going to be a tough battle and we better be ready to Continue reading “Building On Daring”

 Cadillac’s latter-day Art and Science design theme saw many fine concepts, but this perhaps was its finest.

 For a company that has experienced as many false dawns as Alfa Romeo and as many brilliant unrealised concepts as Renault, the fact that latter-day success continues to elude Cadillac remains one of automotive’s more absorbing melodramas.
-Recently, exterior design director, Bob Boniface told an Automotive News reporter; “There’s still this misperception in the public’s eye that Cadillacs are these big, heavy cars that your grandparents used to drive.
+Recently, exterior design director, Bob Boniface told Automotive News,“There’s still this misperception in the public’s eye that Cadillacs are these big, heavy cars that your grandparents used to drive.
 We haven’t built those cars in generations.
 But you almost have to overachieve in the messaging.”
-One can see his rationale.
-Continue reading “Sixteen Shells From a Thirty-Ought Six”
+One can understand his rationale.